 Environmental sciences includes a broad range of scientific fields studying the environment and solutions to environmental challenges.
 Ecology studies the distribution and abundance of species, and their interactions with other species and the environment.
 Biodiversity and a clean environment have significant impact on our health and our economy.
 Hence, understanding how ecosystems and ecosystem processes respond to global megatrends and environmental changes is mandatory to understand the subsequent consequenses to, for example, food safety and human health.

 Our research concentrates on ecological changes, species distribution modelling, population and fisheries management, uncertainty assessment and data fusion in environmental simulators as well as on environmental management and risk assessment.
+One of our main research projects has concentrated on environmental risk assessment in Arctic marine areas.

 - Jonne Kotta, Jarno Vanhatalo, et al. (2019).
 Integrating experimental and distribution data to predict future species patterns.
 Scientific Reports, 9(1): 1821 [Link]